team-charls/charls/doc/style_and_design.md

 Javascript: only signed integers
 Python: only signed integers

-Given the practical applications that 2^31 * 2^31 (max signed integer) will be sufficient for the coming 10 years, the API should use signed integers.
-References:
-8K Images = (7680×4320)
+Having unsigned integers in the C and C++ application and signed integers in wrapping libaries should not be a practical problem.
+Most real world images can be expressed in signed integers,  8K Images = (7680×4320).

 ### ABI

 A C style interface is used to ensure that the ABI is stable.
 However just a C style API is not enough.
 As CharLS can be distributes as a dynamic link library also the filename needs to be managed.

-- It should be possible for applications to use v1 and v2 DLL at the same time.
+* It should be possible for applications to use v1 and v2 DLL at the same time.

-- It should be possible to load the correct CPU architecture from the same directory.
+* It should be possible to load the correct CPU architecture from the same directory.

 Design (Windows):

- - filename = charls-<ABI version>-<CPU architecture>.dll
+* filename = charls-\<ABI version>-\<CPU architecture>.dll

+#### Null pointer checking

+Passing a NULL pointer as parameter into the C ABI can be handled in 2 ways:

+* There can be an explicit check and an error return value.

+* The pointer can be deferenced directly and passing NULL will just crash the process.

+Passing a NULL pointer is a defect of the calling application, it is however helpfull to not generate an access violation inside the library module.
+If the library is build without symbol info, it is difficult for the user to detect this mistake.
+Returning a "bad parameter" error is in this case more helpfull.
+Note: NULL is the only special value that can be checked, but also the common mistake.

 ### Supported C++ language

 CharLS currently targets C++14 on the main branch.
-This will be done until December 2020 (3 years after the release of C++17)
+This will be done until December 2022 (5 years after the release of C++17)

 #### Features currently not available (C++17)